How to cross stitch for beginners: your complete guide

 Want to try counted cross stitch for the first time?
 Great idea!
 Here is our complete guide to cross stitching for beginners.

-Cross stitch is a particular kind of embroidery worked on a gridded fabric where each stitch is a little x.
-As you work each stitch in different colours you'll build up amazingly detailed scenes, or create small motifs with the lovely texture and sheen of embroidery.
+Cross stitch is a particular kind of embroidery worked on a gridded fabric where each stitch forms a little X. It's like painting by numbers but with thread!
+As you follow a pattern and work each cross stitch in different colours you'll build up amazingly detailed scenes, or create small motifs full of colour and texture.

 Because every cross stitch is composed of just two tiny stitches, it's quick and easy to master the basics.
-This beginners' guide will give you the skills and knowledge you need to start cross stitching straightaway.
+Anyone can give it a go, and this beginners' guide will give you the skills and knowledge you need to start cross stitching straightaway.

 cross stitch for beginners

-We'll be starting with the chevrons design shown above.
+Learn how to start starting with the chevrons design shown above.
 The beauty of this design is that you can use any colours you want and you won't have to rethread your needle too often.
-To recreate the design above, download our Free chevrons pattern.

-We are stitching on 14-count aida, which is the most common gridded fabric for cross stitch and a great choice for beginners.
+We are stitching on 14-count aida, which is the most common open weave fabric for cross stitch and a great choice for beginners.
 It is stiff and easy to handle, with clearly defined holes in the fabric.
-For other kinds of fabric, check out our fabrics guide.
+For other kinds of fabric, check out our cross stitch fabrics guide.

 You usually use two strands of cotton for stitching on 14-count aida.
-If you are using a different fabric count, found out how many strands you should use in our threads article.
+If you are using a different fabric count, found out how many strands you should use in our how many strands of thread for cross stitch article.
 Embroidery cotton comes in six-stranded skeins – split it into individual strands and put two together before you thread the needle.

 Step 1